 I learned music theory in France as a kid, but never really paid much attention to it.
 I still don’t remember it!
 But it has never discouraged me from making music that makes sense musically.
 To the contrary, it has inspired me to be very free and creative in a lot of ways … technique can sometimes get in the way of that!
 However, I have picked up musical and production knowledge on the way, working with a lot of different people whom I thank dearly for all the inspiration they gave me.

 You’ve worked with Jon Klein from Siouxsie and the Banshees/Specimen on guitar.
 Do you think the guitar is underused in psytrance?

-Well, the musical tools have evolved so much since I started producing.
+Max Peterson: Well, the musical tools have evolved so much since I started producing.
 One used to need to have at least $10,000-worth of gear to be able to produce something decent.
 Nowadays, with a laptop and some headphones, you can do just as well.

+Still, having the right gear and right knowledge about it is a big advantage!
+A lot of new producers think it’s easy, but in reality production skills have to be earned the hard way, through experience!
 There are a lot of advantages to the fact that this new technology makes things easier and opens up new creative avenues for producers.
 However, it’s still just as hard, if not harder than before to make a good track.

 The easiness of the software can often make people lazier and forget the essence of the music itself, hence the story will sometimes be left out to be replaced by something more intellectual…

 Do you have a count on how many songs you’ve worked on?